THE COWFOOT PRINCE

 With extensive radio programs for BBC World Service as a judge for the African Play writers competition and BBC Radio 4 as a presenter and storyteller Usifu Jalloh paves the way for future Storytellers to emulate.
 He presented the successful radio program Pikin To Pikin Tok with the NGO Child to Child, designed for children in Sierra Leone addressing the issues of health, sanitation and teenage pregnancy.

 One of the highlights of Usifu jalloh's diverse talents was curating This is Africa exhibition together with The Highlife Centre in Coventry as part of the Coventry City of Culture 2021 celebration.

 Usifu Jalloh has worked extensively globally, performing his stories and delivering workshops throughout the educational and entertainment sector.
 Countries include Argentina, Mexico, Sierra Leone, Gambia, Nigeria, India, Bahrain, Germany, Jordan, France, Italy, Spain, Peru, Colombia, Kenya, China, South Korea, Poland and South Africa.

-Clients include the BBC, WHO and Raedex incorporating, NHS Trust Cambridgeshire and Peterborough, Restless Development, Tacugama Chimpanzee Sanctuary, British Council Sierra Leone.
+Clients include the Obama Foundation, British Library, BBC, WHO, Zintsomi Festival South Africa, NHS Trust Cambridgeshire and Peterborough, Restless Development, Tacugama Chimpanzee Sanctuary, British Council Sierra Leone.

 "IF YOU THINK BEING SMALL IS INSIGNIFICANT, TRY BEING LOCKED IN A ROOM WITH ONE MOSQUITO" COWFOOT PRINCE